Havret/dotnet-activemq-artemis-core-client/README.md

   DefaultJob : .NET 8.0.0 (8.0.23.53103), Arm64 RyuJIT
 ```

 Both the benchmark applications and the broker are hosted on the same machine, with the broker running inside a Docker container.
-Configuration for the queues used in benchmarks is detailed within the [`broker.xml`](test/artemis/broker.xml) file.
-Each message utilized in the benchmarks carries a simple payload of 1KB or a randomly generated payload.
+The configuration for the queues used in the benchmarks is specified within the [`broker.xml`](test/artemis/broker.xml) file.
+Each message used in the benchmarks contains a simple payload consisting of 1KB of randomly generated data.

 The baseline for these benchmarks is set using the official [Apache NMS.AMQP library](https://github.com/apache/activemq-nms-amqp).